Deactivating My Facebook and Instagram Accounts

 Yes.
-I have many other Instagram accounts, including Camp Fox, Bell Tent Camping, Oak Camp and Apple News which will need to remain maintained.
-Although I don't use them much, I do like to know I've got access incase I ever need to update something, or fix the bot on the Apple News account, for example.
+I have many other Instagram accounts, including Camp Fox, Bell Tent Camping and Oak Camp which will need to remain maintained.
+Although I don't use them much, I do like to know I've got access in case I ever need to update something or post an update.

 Yes.
 I use Messenger to communicate with almost everyone, and it is a very good platform in my opinion.
 While Twitter has direct messaging capabilities, it isn't very good for quite a few reasons: